guillemsarda/What2Do/README.md

 # What2Do

 What2Do is an iOSs app to find and post events in Barcelona.
-This project was developed as part of the Codeworks 12-week course.

 ## Screenshots